carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/23.jpg)
 {: style="text-align: center;"}

-You can pick the bounce's direction in several ways:
+As to how to select the bounce's direction without sampling a directional distribution of the surface, you can do it in several ways:

-- ***Axis-aligned unit cube:*** Bounce in the direction of a random point on the surface of a unit cube centered at a distance of 1 from the hit point in the direction of the normal.
+- ***Axis-aligned unit cube:*** bounce in the direction of a random point on the surface of a unit cube centered at a distance of 1 unit from the hit point in the direction of the normal.
 The problem of doing it this way is that the cube may penetrate the surface at certain hit points and the sampled point may be inside the surface; the bounce ray would then head towards the interior of the surface, and once inside, the ray can't escape: it will keep bouncing until it reaches the limit, its color tending to black with each bounce.

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/24.jpg)
 {: style="text-align: center; padding-bottom: 15px;"}